This Pub-Style Guinness Beef Pie recipe is truly something to celebrate. How about St. Patricks Day! Or any day of the

 Now, it’s time to count your lucky Irish four-clovers because you are about to make one of the most impressive and delicious dishes of your life!

-Trust us when we tell you, when you present dish to your loved ones, they will will absolutely gasp in impressed astonishment.
-And don’t worry about all about making the incredible Pub-Style Guinness Beef Pie…you’ve got the luck of the Irish on your side.
+Trust us when we tell you, when you present this dish to your loved ones, they will will absolutely gasp in impressed astonishment.
+And don’t worry about all about making this incredible Pub-Style Guinness and Beef Pie…you’ve got the luck of the Irish on your side.